Graylog2/documentation/pages/getting_started.rst

 Pick the Syslog UDP Input, and click Add stream rule.

+.. image:: /images/gs_23-streamrule.png

 Then, type in the values shown below and hit save.

+Then click I’m done!

-Now we have configured this stream to process in real time all the messages that come in from the security/authorization facility.
-Let’s create the alert.
+We have just configured this stream to process in real time all the messages that come in from the security/authorization facility.

-.. image:: /images/gs_23-streamrule.png
+Now let’s create the alert.

 Create the Alert
 ^^^^^^^^^^^^^^^^
-You now have a trigger and either output it to a 3rd party application or database, or create an alert to ping you when a message that matches our rule comes in.
-Let’s hit *Manage Alerts*.
+You can now either output your new stream to a 3rd party application or database, or trigger an alert to ping you in real time when a message that matches our stream rule comes in.
+Let’s create an alert that will email us when there are more than 2 messages in the last 2 minutes .
+Click *Manage Alerts*.

 .. image:: /images/gs_24-alert.png

-Add a new alert condition.
-Let’s do it based on message count, and read through the screenshot (you can just put 2’s in everything like I did).
-This says if more than 2 messages in the last 2 minutes come, it will trigger an email.
-Not for real life here, but I hope this gives you a picture on how it works.
+In the Add new alert condition section, let’s configure and add a new alert.
+Select message count condition, and configure the rest based on my screenshot (input 2’s in every field).
+Then click Add alert condition.

 .. image:: /images/gs_25-alertcondition.png

 Send a Test Email
 ^^^^^^^^^^^^^^^^^
-Then add email as a call back type, as well as an email address on the receivers.
+In the Callbacks section,  select email alert callback, and input your email address in the Receivers section.
 After you’ve added a callback type and receiver, hit the blue ‘Send test alert’ button.

 .. image:: /images/gs_26-alertemail.png